jfhbrook/public/korbenware/README.md

 ### MacOS

-**TODO:** Package korbenware in Homebrew tap. kbconfig, kbopen and kbprev should already work in MacOS. kbbg and kbmenu should work with some love:
+**TODO:** Package korbenware in Homebrew tap. kbconfig, kbopen and kbprev already work in MacOS. kbbg and kbmenu should work with some love:

 - [change background in macos](https://apple.stackexchange.com/questions/40644/how-do-i-change-desktop-background-with-a-terminal-command)
 - [detecting platform with python](https://stackoverflow.com/questions/1854/how-to-identify-which-os-python-is-running-on)